wsugarman/sweetener/README.md

 # Sweetener
-The Sweetener project is yet another a collection of open source C# libraries that are meant to ease the development of .NET applications.
+The Sweetener project is yet another collection of open source C# libraries that are meant to ease the development of .NET applications.
 These libraries contain solutions to common problems that are not immediately addressed by the foundational class libraries.
 Each Sweetener library follows the same set of principles: